-What if I forget to pay my premium?
+What happens if I do not pay my premium?

 If you or your employer do not pay your premiums we will be unable to issue prior approval or pay claims under your policy.

 If you or your employer don't pay premiums for 3 months or more, we will cancel your policy.